Dog Diseases & Treatments - A to Z Guide for Pet Owners

 1. Weight Management:

-• Obesity is a common issue that can exacerbate conditions like Arthritis and Heart Disease.
-Managing your dog’s weight through a balanced diet and regular exercise is crucial.
+• Obesity is a common problem that can exacerbate conditions like Arthritis and Heart Disease.
+Maintaining your dog’s weight through a balanced diet and regular exercise is crucial.

 2. Environmental Control: